Originally written: 9/23/2011; last update: 7/6/2018

 # efibootmgr -c -d /dev/sda -p 1 -l \\EFI\\newloader\\loadername.efi -L NewLoader

 This example adds /boot/efi/EFI/newloader/loadername.efi on /dev/sda1 to the EFI's internal menu of boot options.
 (You can often omit the -d /dev/sda and -p 1 options, which specify the disk device and partition number; they're only needed if the ESP is something other than /dev/sda1.)
 The resulting entry should appear under the name NewLoader.
-Note that the filename is specified relative to the ESP's root directory, using doubled-up backslashes (\\) rather than Linux's usual slashes (/) as separators.
-(Alternatively, you can enclose the filename specification in quotes and use single backslashes, \, rather than doubling them up.
-Some recent versions of efibootmgr also accept forward slashes [/] and translate them to the EFI's native backslashes.)
+In this example, the filename is specified relative to the ESP's root directory, using doubled-up backslashes (\\) rather than Linux's usual slashes (/) as separators.
+(Alternatively, you can enclose the filename specification in quotes and use single backslashes, \, rather than doubling them up.)
+Recent versions of efibootmgr also accept the usual Linux-style forward slashes (/) and translate them to the EFI's native backslashes.)
 Also note that at least one manufacturer (Lenovo) once shipped products with a known bug that causes the system to refuse to boot unless the boot loader's name (NewLoader in this example) is either Windows Boot Manager or Red Hat Enterprise Linux.
 I know of no recent (ca. 2014 or later) computers with this bug.

-Unfortunately, not all EFIs seem to properly add boot options when you use efibootmgr.
+Unfortunately, not all EFIs properly add boot options when you use efibootmgr.
 Sometimes this problem is caused by EFI bugs that must be worked around by renaming boot files, as described shortly.
 Other times, though, non-Linux tools seem to work better.
 I know of several other tools that might work: